 The California State University requires each entering undergraduate, except those who qualify for an exemption, to take the CSU Entry Level Mathematics (ELM) examination and the CSU English Placement Test (EPT) prior to enrollment.
 These placement tests are not a condition for admission to the CSU, but they are a condition of enrollment.
 They are designed to identify entering students who may need additional support in acquiring basic English and mathematics skills necessary to succeed in CSU baccalaureate-level courses.
 Undergraduate students who do not demonstrate college-level skills both in English and in mathematics will be placed in appropriate remedial programs and activities during the first term of their enrollment.
+Students must finish all remediation in their first year.

 Students register for the EPT and/or ELM at their local CSU campus.
-Questions about test dates and registration materials may be referred to the Admission and Records Service Center (714) 278-7601 or Testing Services at (714) 278-3838.
+Questions about test dates and registration materials may be referred to the Admission and Records Service Center 657-278-7601 or Testing Services at 657-278-3838.